 Of important note, Driftwood is also a town of artists.
 Driftwood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Driftwood’s character.

-Because of many things, Driftwood is a great place for families with children to consider.
-First of all, many other families with children live here, making Driftwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Driftwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Driftwood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Driftwood’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The rate of college-level education in Driftwood is quite a bit lower than the national average among all cities of 21.84%: just 11.39% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Driftwood with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.39% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Driftwood in 2022 was $35,062, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $140,248 for a family of four.